sandhawke/uusym/README.md

 ## Serializing

-Include serializer / deserializer for cbor.
+Includes serializer / deserializer for cbor.

 ## Local Identifiers (Not Implemented)